ioccc-src/winner/faq.md

 ### We welcome your help in fixing IOCCC entries

-The [known bugs](/bugs.md) file, order by IOCCC years, contains a list of known bugs & (mis)features.
+The [known bugs](bugs.html) file, order by IOCCC years, contains a list of known bugs & (mis)features.
 If you are looking for an IOCCC entry to try and fix, this file is a good place to start.

-See [FAQ 5.2](#faq5_2) for information on how to submit a fix to an IOCCC entry.
-Before you consider trying to fix an IOCCC winner, please check the [known bugs](/bugs.md) file for the IOCCC entry in question.
+See [FAQ 5.2](#fix_an_entry) for information on how to submit a fix to an IOCCC entry.
+Before you consider trying to fix an IOCCC winning entry, please check the [known bugs](bugs.html) file for the IOCCC entry in question.
 Note that in several cases what you may have discovered, while a (mis)feature is not considered a bug and should **not be fixed**.
-In cases where the bug is known, the entry's [known bugs](/bugs.md) file section may offer you important fixing clues.
+In cases where the bug is known, the entry's [known bugs](bugs.html) file section may offer you important fixing clues.

 ### We welcome your help on fixing the IOCCC web site